mirisuzanne/mia/content/articles/transition/clarifications.md

 Jenner made transition a reality TV experience, and now *you're reading my blog*.

-New media comes out every year highlighting trans characters — but most of them are written, directed, and acted by straight white men, reinforcing stereotypes more than ==reality==.
+New media comes out every year highlighting design trans characters — but most of them are written, directed, and acted by straight white men, reinforcing stereotypes more than ==reality==.
 When a new show or movie comes out, we're often more scared than excited.